Fourth of July, Gulfport, FL

 I first fell in love with the power and grace of photography as a teenager studying images in Life and Look magazines.
 My desire to tell compelling stories has taken me from the mountains of Haiti to African villages to the streets of my hometown of Pittsburgh, a city of colorful characters and distinct topography.
 My photographs have received international acclaim, including a Pulitzer Prize for work documenting the lives of Burundian and Rwandan survivors of the 1994 genocide.

 I specialize in documentary and portrait photography.
-Working mostly on location, I enjoy exploring communities and photographing people where they live, work and play.
+Working mostly on location, I enjoy photographing people and exploring the communities where they live, work and play.

 Recently I contributed to The Marcellus Shale Documentary Project, a traveling exhibition of photographs chronicling the impact of the shale gas drilling in Pennsylvania.
 The project was funded by The Sprout Fund, The Pittsburgh Foundation and The Heinz Endowments.
 I was also selected as one of the photographers for the Downtown Now Photography Project, a special initiative of The Heinz Endowments.